frovedis/frovedis/doc/manual/python/ml/nearest_neighbors.md

 It can be used to confirm if the model is already fitted or not.

 __Return Value__
-It returns ‘True’, if the model is already fitted, otherwise, it returns ‘False’.
+It returns 'True', if the model is already fitted, otherwise, it returns 'False'.

 # SEE ALSO
 rowmajor_matrix, crs_matrix, kneighborsclassifier, kneighborsregressor